senboni/WeatherForecast/README.md

 - API Key: You will need an API key from [OpenWeatherMap](https://openweathermap.org/).
 This API key will be used to fetch weather data.

 ### Configuration
 - Once you have obtained your OpenWeatherMap API key, add it to the project using the dotnet CLI and the user-secrets feature.
-Run the following command to set up your API key:
+- Run the following command from project path to set up your API key:
 ```bash
 dotnet user-secrets set "OpenWeatherMapApiKey" "<Your-API-Key>"
 ```

 ### Running the Project
-1. Build and run:
+1. Run the following commands from project path:
 ```bash
 dotnet build
 dotnet run